 If in good health and able to handle a second job, consider taking one as it could contribute to future retirement savings.

 Talk to a financial coach to discuss retirement planning and what you might do to meet your goals.
-They can provide a written plan to improve your assets.
+They can provide a written plan to improve your assets so that you are not at risk financially in retirement.